 We have been preparing for our new counter tops this week (follow me on Instagram stories for live updates!).
 We will be back with all of the details about our new counter tops next week, but today I wanted to talk about our old laminate counter tops.

-Be sure to check out our whole DIY Coastal Kitchen Makeover!
+Love our new kitchen design?
+Be sure to check out our whole DIY Coastal Kitchen Remodel Makeover!

-We had a few steps in our laminate counter top removal process.
+We had a few steps in our laminate kitchen counter top removal process DIY project.

 Removing the actual countertops was super simple.
 They are just screwed in place.
 If you look inside the cabinet up at the underside of the counter, we had small plastic diagonal pieces in each corner.

 These plastic pieces were connecting the countertop material to the cabinets themselves.
 There are just a couple of screws holding the countertops on!

 These had one screw in them.
 I used a drill to remove the screws and then the countertops lifted right off – warning – they are heavy!
 Lift the countertop with a friend to avoid injury.

 This method works on laminate and solid surface kitchen countertops.
 I am not sure if granite or stone counters are held on the same way – I think they are just glued in place.